The Periodic Table Unit Plan Mark as Favorite (165 Favorites)

 - History of the Periodic Table: This Founders of Chemistry video tells the story of the development of the periodic table and pays tribute to each of the major scientific contributors who made great discoveries through their efforts to best organize the elements.
 All of the videos in this series include student activity sheets that include questions for students to answer as they view them.

 - Dmitri Mendeleev: You may also want to show your students this Founders of Chemistry video, which tells the story of Dmitri Mendeleev, who organized the periodic table, even leaving gaps to be filled in with elements that weren't yet discovered.

-- Ptable.com Investigations: Your students can learn the basics about the Periodic Table by completing one or more of the online explorations with this lesson.
+- Ptable.com Investigations: Your students can learn the basics about the Periodic Table by completing the Periodic Table Scavenger Hunt and the The Organization of the Periodic Table activities.
 Students will use the online periodic table, ptable.com, to investigate a number of chemistry concepts and explore information about the elements, including historical data, physical properties, periodic trends and more.

 - Make a Periodic Table Activity: Use this activity to get a quick assessment of your students’ understanding of the organization of the Periodic Table.
 Students use imaginary elements to create a periodic table based on the known properties of those elements.
 The answer key is available.